Qurate Retail Inc. (QRTEA) Shares Decline Despite Market Challenges - News Heater

 Sponsored

-The average price estimated by analysts for QRTEA is $0.65, The public float for QRTEA is 349.63M, and at present, short sellers hold a 3.25% of that float.
-The average trading volume of QRTEA on September 18, 2023 was 9.48M shares.
+The average price predicted by analysts for QRTEA is $0.65, The public float for QRTEA is 349.63M and currently, short sellers hold a 3.25% ratio of that float.
+The average trading volume of QRTEA on September 22, 2023 was 9.13M shares.

 QRTEA’s Market Performance

-QRTEA’s stock has seen a 0.66% increase for the week, with a -32.70% drop in the past month and a -32.13% fall in the past quarter.
-The volatility ratio for the week is 7.44%, and the volatility levels for the past 30 days are at 7.99% for Qurate Retail Inc. The simple moving average for the last 20 days is -13.40% for QRTEA’s stock, with a simple moving average of -52.04% for the last 200 days.
+QRTEA’s stock has seen a -7.94% decrease for the week, with a -20.13% drop in the past month and a -33.92% fall in the past quarter.
+The volatility ratio for the week is 6.74%, and the volatility levels for the past 30 days are at 7.45% for Qurate Retail Inc. The simple moving average for the past 20 days is -15.01% for QRTEA’s stock, with a -54.38% simple moving average for the past 200 days.

 Analysts’ Opinion of QRTEA